Adding Personnel to a Protocol

-Download and email this form to add new personnel to an approved OR pending protocol: Personnel Amendment Form
+Download and email this form to add new personnel to an approved, draft or pending protocol: Personnel Amendment Form Updated 11/2020

-Completion of all the animal activity-specific certification and training is required before being listed on a protocol.
+- Completion of all animal activity-specific certification and training is required before being listed on a protocol.
 Protocols cannot be approved until the PI has completed all certification and training.

 Certification needed for inclusion on a protocol

-- CITI coursework: Contact the IACUC office for the courses needed for a specific protocol.
-First time users of the Collaborative Institutional Training Initiative (CITI) training modules should read the CITI Instruction Page for assistance.
+- First time and returning users of the Collaborative Institutional Training Initiative (CITI) training modules should view the CITI Instruction Page for assistance.

 - Email ORCR-IACUC@email.arizona.edu to request an exemption to the GRST requirement if you are an MD or DVM

-A combination of online and hands-on surgical training may be required prior to performing non-survival or survival surgery independently.
+- A combination of online and hands-on surgical training may be required prior to performing non-survival or survival surgery independently.
 Direct observation by a UAC veterinarian may be required for individual surgeons and/or new surgical procedures to ensure surgical competency.
 The details of the Surgical Training Program are listed here.
-Sign up for the General Rodent Surgical Training here.

-The Animal Hazards Program (AHP) is federally mandated and animal researchers must participate in the program.
+- The Animal Hazards Program (AHP) is federally mandated and animal researchers must participate in the program.
 Individuals participate in the AHP by submitting the online RAQ form.
 Occupational Health reviews the RAQ and the individual or protocol contact may be emailed for additional information.
-Depending on the animal activities, an individual may require medical surveillance which could include a clinic visit, vaccinations or diagnostic tests.
+Depending on the animal activities, an individual may require medical surveillance which could include a clinic visit, vaccinations, and/or diagnostic tests.